 The mobile device you use as your primary 2FA device should also be properly secured, with a passcode and/or the biometric methods available on many of the latest mobile phones.
 That way, if your mobile phone goes missing or is stolen, it’ll be more difficult for someone else to use your two-factor authentication methods.

-We suggest setting up two-factor authentication wherever you can – including for your Fasthosts Control Panel.
+We suggest setting up two-factor authentication wherever you can – including for your Fasthosts Account.
 You can now use an authenticator app to add an extra layer of protection to your account, adding to our already strong security measures.
 Prevent unauthorised logins and keep your projects even safer.